Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |[Condition](#instruction-format)| 1                     |Op-Code             | Immediate Enable Bit | Disable Write Back Bit  | [Bit Manipulation](#applying-shifts-and-rotations-within-instructions) |ignored  |Operand 1 Register | Operand 2          | Destination Register|

 - The [Bit Manipulation](#applying-shifts-and-rotations-within-instructions) will be applied to operand 2.
-- The `CMP` and `CMN` instruction will ignore the destination register.
+- The `CMP` and `CMN` instructions will ignore the destination register.
 - If the "Disable Write Back Bit" is set, the result will not be written back to the destination register (Only Assembly instructions for SUBTRACT without write back (`CMP`) and ADD without write back (`CMN`) exist).
 - If the "Immediate Enable Bit" is not set, operand 2 will be interpreted as a register.
 - If the "Immediate Enable Bit" is set, operand 2 will be interpreted as an immediate value.